La Via del Fantini

 Farneto: restaurants, bars and various accommodations

-Zocca box office: restaurants, bars, various accommodations, and pharmaceutical dispensary open only on some days, bus stop 126 (not Sundays)
+Zocca box office: restaurants, bars, various lodgings and pharmaceutical dispensary open only on some days, bus stop 126 (not on Sundays)

 Gorgognano: restaurants and various accommodations